swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D2-LessonPlan_TeamSetup.md

 * Anderson_Team_Roles.pdf

 # Upcoming Assignments
-See Canvas assignments for dates (usually Sunday at 11:59pm)
+See Canvas assignments for dates (usually Monday at 11:59pm)
 * M.S.
 Teams Setup (this Sunday)
 * Meeting Agenda - week 1 (this Sunday, you can turn in early)